BerkeleyLab/upcxx/INSTALL.md

     If `/usr/bin/g++` is older than 6.4.0 (even if using another compiler), see [Linux Compiler Notes](#markdown-header-linux-compiler-notes), below.

-    Note that gcc- and clang-based toolchains from Arm Ltd. exist, but have not been tested with UPC++.

     Note the GPUDirect drivers necessary for GDR-accelerated memory kinds on InfiniBand are not supported on the Linux/aarch64 platform.